Not all Respiratory Therapists are created equal.

-There are a variety of NPS exam study guides and NPS exam practice questions out there but the majority use the top two: Kettering National Seminars and LindseyJones, the latter of which appears to be preferable by most candidates.
-The LindseyJones Neonatal Pedatric Study Guide (including NPS practice exams) boasts the highest published pass rates whereas Kettering does not appear to publish their pass rates.
+There are a variety of NPS exam study guides and NPS exam practice questions out there but the majority use the top two, LindseyJones being one of them.
+The LindseyJones Neonatal Pedatric Study Guide (including NPS practice exams) boasts the highest published pass rates.

 Whatever the company, aspiring neonatal pediatric specialists (NPS) should seriously consider investing in some level of professional NPS review material and practice exams.

 According to the Bureau of Vital Statistics, Neonatal Pediatric Specialists (NPS) are the most employed of all specialty credentials among respiratory therapists.
 Of those who are not retired, approximately 96% of all NPS practitioners are employed.
 This compares to CRTs at 72% and RRTs at 85%.
 The Neonatal Pediatric Specialist (NPS) credential is one of the most sought after credentials by employers, even when neonatal or pediatric care is not part of the job description.